Arden Trust Co Sells 160 Shares of Meta Platforms, Inc. (NASDAQ:META)

-Arden Trust Co lowered its stake in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 1.3% during the 3rd quarter, Holdings Channel reports.
-The institutional investor owned 12,400 shares of the social networking company’s stock after selling 160 shares during the quarter.
-Arden Trust Co’s holdings in Meta Platforms were worth $3,723,000 as of its most recent filing with the Securities & Exchange Commission.
+Arden Trust Co lowered its position in shares of Meta Platforms, Inc. (NASDAQ:META – Free Report) by 1.3% in the 3rd quarter, Holdings Channel.com reports.
+The fund owned 12,400 shares of the social networking company’s stock after selling 160 shares during the quarter.
+Arden Trust Co’s holdings in Meta Platforms were worth $3,723,000 as of its most recent SEC filing.

-Other institutional investors have also recently made changes to their positions in the company.
-Stephens Investment Management Group LLC bought a new stake in Meta Platforms during the second quarter valued at about $30,000.
-Altshuler Shaham Ltd bought a new stake in Meta Platforms during the second quarter valued at about $30,000.
-HBC Financial Services PLLC raised its holdings in Meta Platforms by 2,500.0% during the first quarter.
-HBC Financial Services PLLC now owns 130 shares of the social networking company’s stock valued at $28,000 after acquiring an additional 125 shares during the period.
-Sanctuary Wealth Management L.L.C. bought a new stake in Meta Platforms during the second quarter valued at about $45,000.
-Finally, CGC Financial Services LLC bought a new stake in Meta Platforms during the second quarter valued at about $46,000.
+Several other institutional investors and hedge funds also recently made changes to their positions in the company.
+Bank Julius Baer & Co.
+Ltd Zurich grew its stake in shares of Meta Platforms by 101,072.5% during the 2nd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 777,798,687 shares of the social networking company’s stock valued at $223,212,667,000 after purchasing an additional 777,029,902 shares during the period.
+BlackRock Inc. grew its holdings in Meta Platforms by 1.9% during the second quarter.
+BlackRock Inc. now owns 155,776,067 shares of the social networking company’s stock valued at $44,704,616,000 after purchasing an additional 2,841,147 shares during the period.
+State Street Corp grew its holdings in Meta Platforms by 1.8% during the second quarter.
+State Street Corp now owns 88,542,953 shares of the social networking company’s stock valued at $25,410,057,000 after purchasing an additional 1,548,671 shares during the period.
+Geode Capital Management LLC grew its holdings in Meta Platforms by 0.3% during the second quarter.
+Geode Capital Management LLC now owns 44,053,475 shares of the social networking company’s stock valued at $12,607,487,000 after purchasing an additional 115,131 shares during the period.
+Finally, Price T Rowe Associates Inc. MD grew its holdings in Meta Platforms by 19.2% during the first quarter.
+Price T Rowe Associates Inc. MD now owns 41,803,774 shares of the social networking company’s stock valued at $8,859,893,000 after purchasing an additional 6,735,038 shares during the period.
 Institutional investors own 62.87% of the company’s stock.

-META has been the topic of a number of recent analyst reports.
-Rosenblatt Securities raised their price target on Meta Platforms from $372.00 to $411.00 and gave the company a “buy” rating in a report on Thursday, October 26th.
-Guggenheim increased their price objective on shares of Meta Platforms from $375.00 to $380.00 and gave the company a “buy” rating in a report on Wednesday, September 27th.
-Barclays reduced their target price on Meta Platforms from $410.00 to $400.00 and set an “overweight” rating on the stock in a report on Thursday, October 26th.
+Several research analysts recently weighed in on the stock.
 Royal Bank of Canada reaffirmed an “outperform” rating and issued a $400.00 target price on shares of Meta Platforms in a report on Thursday, October 26th.
-Finally, Roth Mkm lifted their target price on Meta Platforms from $360.00 to $365.00 and gave the stock a “buy” rating in a report on Thursday, October 26th.
-Two analysts have rated the stock with a sell rating, three have given a hold rating, forty-three have given a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, Meta Platforms currently has an average rating of “Moderate Buy” and an average price target of $349.53.
+Rosenblatt Securities upped their target price on shares of Meta Platforms from $372.00 to $411.00 and gave the stock a “buy” rating in a report on Thursday, October 26th.
+Truist Financial upped their target price on shares of Meta Platforms from $390.00 to $405.00 and gave the stock a “buy” rating in a report on Thursday, October 26th.
+Wedbush reaffirmed an “outperform” rating and issued a $350.00 target price on shares of Meta Platforms in a report on Thursday, October 26th.
+Finally, Wells Fargo & Company upped their target price on shares of Meta Platforms from $372.00 to $380.00 and gave the stock an “overweight” rating in a report on Thursday, October 26th.
+Two research analysts have rated the stock with a sell rating, three have issued a hold rating, forty-three have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $349.53.

 Insider Activity